 • What am I willing to do to achieve that goal?

-• Who is willing to help me to achieve that goal?
+• Who could help me to achieve that goal?

 • What happens if I do not achieve that goal?